Eritz/Imgur_firstpage/README.md

-# imgur_firstpage
+# Imgur_firstpage

-Python scripts for downloading images off an imgur link to a designated folder.
+This repo contains two Python scripts for downloading images off a given Imgur link into a specified folder.
+Both have the same function but different libraries (Selenium vs. BeautifulSoup)

-This will only download the first page off that link.
+#Note:

-Contained in this repo are two scripts that perform the same role.
-The difference is that one uses off selenium and the other uses BeautifulSoup.
+This will only download the first page of the link if given an Imgur album.